 Using automated processes may sound like a very strange thing from something that was made to solve complex unique problems but maintaining an all-powerful problem-solving machine has its challenges too.

-Our brain consumes about 30% of all our body energy needs.
+The human brain consumes about 30% of all the body’s energy needs.
 Apparently, thinking needs a lot of energy but contrary to common expectations, we don’t burn more energy by thinking harder.
 The processes in our brain are carefully calculated, and although it may seem that in dire situations our brain works better, its energy consumption stays leveled across the board.

 So there goes our slimming down by thinking hard about it.

 Nowadays, obtaining enough energy -when we’ve already figured out clever ways of getting infinite number of calories to sustain ourselves- is easy but in our evolutionary past, it wasn’t really the case.

 The reason, our body justified supporting a thinking creative energy hog in the first place, is to get more sustenance with less effort.

 Securing our nutrition from grazing, fruit picking or raw meat chewing wouldn’t have allowed us to build up the energy excess needed to constantly maintain and improve such a resource hungry organ.

 To maintain a creative thinking center that could make tools, talk, and in general have an evolutionary edge, our body needed to figure out ways to sustain it, even with the scant resources available at the time.

 Apparently, early life on Earth wasn’t full of unexpected series of rapidly changing actions that required constant attention and process power but rather a series of similar happenings day after day, with a couple of risky situations that could still be managed, learning from past experiences.
 It was all about grazing, picking fruits, mating then an occasional run from predators.